NeoMatrix93/Landing-Page-Odin-Project/README.md

 Update - added the content for section 2.
 Assuming as its identical I wont need to make a distinction between containers as they'll all be formatted in the same way.
 The Image alt label will hopefully help me keep track of order etc until I decide what to put in.
 Time to commit.

+Update - I added the HTML layout for the remaining sections, and noticed that it might make more sense to wrap the hero, text and button in a container for easier placement and control in section 1.
+Time to commit.